ashdavies/talks/2023/10/refactoring-and-test-fakes/refactoring-and-test-fakes.md

 ^ Poor code is often synonymous with poor architecture, and poor testability

-^ Not my goal to convince you to write tests...
+^ Not my goal to convince you to write tests, you probably already know this

 ---